When and what to learn in a changing world: Characterization of optimal policies

 \subsection{Optimal policies}

-\paragraph{Intuitive derivation} To better interpret the recursive equation, define the payoff from immediately and optimally acquiring information under continuation value $v$, gross of fixed cost:
+\paragraph{Intuitive derivation} Define the payoff from immediately and optimally acquiring information under continuation value $v$, gross of fixed cost:

 At any $p$ which triggers updating of information the value must equal the payoff from stopping, so $v(p) = \InfoVal v(p) - \kappa$.
-Furthemore, by definition $\InfoVal v \geq v$ as optimal information acquisition must always improve on the current value.
-Simultaneously, dynamic programming entails that $v \geq \InfoVal v - \kappa$ since immediate information acquisition is always feasible.
-In the dynamic context, the difference $\InfoVal v(p)-v(p) \in [0,\kappa]$ captures the residual gross value of information.
-By contrast, the Bellman operator $\BellmanOperator v$ gives the value in the optimal stopping problem with terminal payoff $\InfoVal v$, so $\BellmanOperator v- v$ captures the interim value of one-shot information acquisition.
-The value function $v$ is the unique candidate function with zero such interim value, because it already incorporates all future value of information: hence $v$ is unimprovable from one shot information acquisition ($v \geq \BellmanOperator v$) and is meanwhile an attainable continuation value ($\BellmanOperator v \geq v$).
+By definition $\InfoVal v \geq v$ from static optimality; simultaneously dynamic programming entails that $v \geq \InfoVal v - \kappa$ (immediate information acquisition is always feasible).
+Hence, in the dynamic context, the difference $\InfoVal v(p)-v(p) \in [0,\kappa]$ captures the \emph{residual} gross value of information.
+The Bellman operator $\BellmanOperator v$ gives the value in the optimal stopping problem with terminal payoff $\InfoVal v$, so $\BellmanOperator v- v$ is the interim value of one-shot information acquisition.
+The value function $v$ is the unique candidate function with zero such interim value: $v$ is unimprovable from one shot information acquisition ($v \geq \BellmanOperator v$) and is meanwhile an attainable continuation value ($\BellmanOperator v \geq v$).

-Under the assumption of uniformly posterior separable costs, optimal experiments can also be expressed in terms of the residual gross value $\InfoVal v(p)-v(p)$.
-This follows from well-known results on \emph{static} information acquisition with UPS costs \citep[see for instance][]{caplin2022rationally,gentzkow2014costly,dworczak2024persuasion}.
+Optimal experiments can also be expressed in terms of the residual gross value $\InfoVal v(p)-v(p)$.
+This follows from well-known results on \emph{static} information acquisition with UPS costs \citep[see e.g.][]{caplin2022rationally,gentzkow2014costly,dworczak2024persuasion}.
 For a given belief $p$, the optimal experiment is derived by identifying the chord between two points of the graph of $v - c$ that attains the highest value at $p$.
-This follows from the problem's linear structure (in $F$, when fixing $p$), and implies the following "concafivication" characterization:
+This follows from the problem's linear structure (in $F$, when fixing $p$), and implies the following "concavification" characterization: